Blackfort Technology

 Operations & audit readiness

-Quarterly compliance reports, regular hardening reviews, preparation for ISO 27001, NIS2 or IEC 62443 audits.
+Regular hardening reviews, evaluation of audit trail and recordings, preparation for ISO 27001, NIS2 or IEC 62443 audits.
 Optionally as a managed service through our team.

 Why Blackfort for privileged access?